Treatment for Lung Siderosis

 Many people with siderosis in the lungs don’t require treatment initially.
 In fact, siderosis alone does not produce noticeable symptoms.
 The problem with this condition is its tendency to give rise to other, more serious chronic lung diseases, such as chronic obstructive pulmonary disease (COPD) and emphysema.
 These diseases cause disruptive symptoms like shortness of breath and persistent coughing, which can grow worse over time and substantially impact an individual’s quality of life.
 Traditional treatment methods for lung siderosis-related conditions are not curative and focus only on reducing symptoms, and can include corticosteroids, supplemental oxygen and breathing exercises.

 While there is not yet a curative treatment for siderosis and related lung diseases, there may be a way to improve your quality of life if you have been diagnosed with one of these chronic conditions.
 Allow the Lung Institute team to help you explore your alternative treatment options.
-By contacting a member of our devoted team at (800) 729-3065, you’ll be able to learn if you are a candidate for stem cell therapy.
+By contacting a member of our devoted team at (800) 729-3065, you’ll be able to learn if you are a candidate for cellular therapy.